Decision Reconsideration Request Concerns For Judicial Errors Are Usually Denied | Vescio Legal Services

 Understanding When It May Be Appropriate to Ask a Judge to Reconsider a Court Decision

-Decision Reconsideration Request Concerns For Judicial Errors Are Usually Denied The legal process that involves the court making a judicial decision is intended to finalize matters in dispute.
-Accordingly, when a legal case is decided upon, generally, it is expected that the decision becomes final despite any judicial errors unless an Appeal is brought to a higher court.
+Decision Reconsideration Request Concerns For Judicial Errors Are Usually Denied The process of law, including the making of a court decision, seeks to bring finality to issues in dispute.
+Accordingly, once a case is decided the law expects that all involved will respect the decision, including any mistakes within the decision, unless taken by Appeal to a higher court.
 As such, it is very rare that a Judge will reconsider a decision.

 The Law